Nelson and Colne College

-Nelson & Colne College is situated in the town of Nelson, Lancashire, North West of England, providing Further Education to Pendle and the surrounding districts.
+Nelson & Colne College is a further education college in the town of Nelson, Lancashire, North West of England, providing further education to Pendle and the surrounding districts.
 It is a tertiary college, offering courses to post-16 students, adult learners and those in employment looking to gain new or additional qualifications.

 History

 Founded during the reorganisation of education in Pendle in the early 1970s, Nelson & Colne College was created by a merger of a number of local sixth forms.
 Since then the college has grown in size, currently serving the educational needs of around 2,400 full-time students and 10-15,000 part-time students, depending on the time of year.

 The college merged with Accrington & Rossendale College on 30 November 2018.

 Courses

-The college offers a variety of courses including GCSEs and A Levels, in addition to vocational accreditations such as NVQs and National Diplomas.
-The college also works together with local companies to provide training for apprenticeships and trainees, utilising many funding streams including the government's Train to Gain initiative.
+The college offers courses including GCSEs and A Levels, in addition to vocational accreditations such as NVQs and National Diplomas.
+The college also works with local companies to provide training for apprenticeships and trainees, using funding including the government's Train to Gain initiative.